ukaea/parallel-preprocessor/wiki/Roadmap.md

 ### Geometry preprocessing operations:
 Note: each task is worth of a journal paper, so it will not be available soon.
    - parallel enclosure, section operations (assuming geometry is valid, boolean operation will not fail)
-   - geometry fixing (geometry data may not valid to perform boolean operaton)
+   - geometry fixing (geometry data may not valid to perform boolean operation)

    - parallel geometry merging (currently imprint has been parallelized, but merging on single thread)
-   - water-fill: for a given assembly, construct a shape for teh volume that water can fill
+   - water-fill: for a given assembly, construct a shape for the volume that water can fill

 ## Planned features in the long term